core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Note for implementation: this construction requires the OSCORE option of the message to be generated and finalized before computing the ciphertext of the COSE_Encrypt0 object (when using the group mode or the pairwise mode) and before calculating the countersignature (when using the group mode).
 Also, the aad_array needs to be large enough to contain the largest possible OSCORE option.

-* The new element 'sender_auth_cred', containing the sender's authentication credential.
+* The new element 'sender_cred', containing the sender's authentication credential.
 This parameter MUST be set to a CBOR byte string, which encodes the sender's authentication credential in its original binary representation made available to other endpoints in the group (see {{sec-pub-key-format}}).

-* The new element 'gm_auth_cred', containing the Group Manager's authentication credential.
+* The new element 'gm_cred', containing the Group Manager's authentication credential.
 If no Group Manager maintains the group, this parameter MUST encode the CBOR simple value "nil" (0xf6).
 Otherwise, this parameter MUST be set to a CBOR byte string, which encodes the Group Manager's authentication credential in its original binary representation made available to other endpoints in the group (see {{sec-pub-key-format}}).
 This prevents the attack described in {{ssec-group-cloning}}.

 # OSCORE Header Compression {#compression}